 Yes, however the easiest and fastest way to enroll and manage an ABLE United Account is online.
 If you want to use paper forms for enrollment or managing your Account, you can find them on the Forms & Publications page.

 The individual with a disability (“Beneficiary”) must be a Florida resident at the time of application and have a qualifying disability with onset prior to age 26.
 If the Beneficiary is able and chooses to exercise signature authority over the Account, they are also the Administrator.

 If the Beneficiary is under 18 or is unable, or chooses not, to exercise signature authority over the Account, then “Administrator” refers to an Authorized Legal Representative (“ALR”).

-A social security representative payee who has power of attorney can qualify as an ALR and can open an ABLE United Account for an eligible Beneficiary.
 Please note, a Beneficiary can only have one ABLE Account at a time.